SlimDiff: Training-Free, Activation-Guided Hands-free Slimming of Diffusion Models: Methodology

 \subsection{Automatic Rank Allocation Engine}

 Given a parameter budget $B$, we choose per–block ranks $\{r_\ell\}$ to maximize fidelity with total parameters $\le B$.
-Since estimating block-wise utility is infeasible, we use the \emph{spectral influence} $\mathcal{I}_{\ell,t}$ (Sec.~\ref{sec:timestep}) as a surrogate and allocate capacity $\propto \sum_t \mathcal{I}_{\ell,t}$, so higher-influence blocks retain more rank.
-Formal mapping details are in App.
+Since estimating block-wise utility is infeasible, we use the \emph{spectral influence} $\mathcal{I}_{\ell,t}$ (Sec.~\ref{sec:timestep}) as a surrogate and allocate capacity $\propto \sum_t \mathcal{I}_{\ell,t}$, so higher-influence blocks (layerwise and across denoising trajectory) retain more rank.
+We first form a timestep mixture $\bar{\mathcal{J}}_{\ell} \simeq \sum_{t} \alpha_t \, \mathcal{I}_{\ell,t}$ where $\{\alpha_t\}$ are weights that emphasize early denoising steps, reflecting the fact that errors introduced early propagate and amplify downstream.
+Thus, $\bar{\mathcal{J}}_{\ell}$ is both \emph{module-aware} and \emph{propagation-aware}.
+More details are in App.
 Sec.~\ref{sec:ara}.

 \textbf{Softmax-style Allocation.} We convert influence scores into retention fractions via a temperature-controlled softmax (App. ~\ref{sec:ara}), which normalizes importance across layers and concentrates capacity on influential blocks while keeping allocations smooth.
-Intuitively, each block’s retained rank depends not only on its own importance but also on its relative standing among all blocks, yielding a propagation-aware allocation under the global budget.
+Intuitively, each block’s retained rank depends not only on its own importance but also on its relative standing among all blocks and timesteps, yielding a propagation-aware allocation under the global budget.

 \textbf{Mapping to Ranks.} Each block’s retention fraction is multiplied by its effective width ($d$ for $\mathcal{QK}$/$\mathcal{VO}$ per head, $4d$ for $\mathcal{FFN}$ intermediates), rounded to hardware-friendly multiples (of $8$), and clipped by a minimum rank for stability.
 The global average sparsity is then adjusted by a simple bisection search to ensure the final parameter count exactly meets the budget $B$.
 This convex allocation distributes sparsity in a propagation-aware manner: high-influence blocks retain more rank, while less influential ones are slimmed, all under a unified parameter budget.